duderamos/duderamos.github.io/_posts/2024-07-16-erracic-heart-rate-data-from-hr-monitor.markdown

 wear a strap HR monitor.

-Recently, I noticed that in a few ~random~ times, my HR spiked to levels that I've never reached during my toughed workouts, even hardly when still warm up jogging.
+Recently, I noticed that in a few ~random~ times, my HR spiked to levels that I've never reached during my toughest workouts, even hardly when still warm up jogging.
 It's annoying!

-Initially, I thought that my low-cost HR monitor's battery was reaching its end of life.
-I got it replaced, and it seemd to work, but eventually, the same erratic HR started again.
+Initially, I thought that my low-cost HR monitor's battery was reaching out its end of life.
+I got it replaced, and it seemed to work, but eventually, the same erratic data started to show up again.

 Then I decided that maybe my HR motitor itself was failing, and decided to buy a proper one, Garmin branded.